jmfriedt/kiwisdr_timetransfer/README.md

 ### DCF77

+Using the <a href="https://www.eecis.udel.edu/~mills/ntp/dcf77.html">512-chip long</a>
-Using the 512-chip long pseudo-random sequence phase modulation to improve the signal to noise ratio, spread the spectrum to achieve fine time of flight measurement despite the low sampling rate of 12 kHz.
+pseudo-random sequence phase modulation to improve the signal to noise ratio by spreading the spectrum to achieve fine time of flight measurement despite the low sampling rate of 12 kHz.

 <img src="dcf77.png">